tonyflo/videoflo/README.md

 ### 6. Render ###

-If you have multiple video project that you are editing sequentially, you can render all projects (overnight for example) after your finished editing them all.
-You can do this with the `render.py` script which will find all video projects that are in the **Render** list in Trello for a particular channel, and  render them sequentially.
+If you have multiple video project that you are working on sequentially, you can render all projects (overnight for example) after your finished editing them all.
+You can do this with the `render.py` script which will find all video projects that are in the Trello **Render** list for a particular channel and render them one after the other.

 The render settings specified for the channel in [settings.ini](settings.ini) be used here.